jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

 # strandspec_covplot.py
 Python script used to strand-specific coverage plots.

-    - Quick and dirty plots are generated with matplotlib
+    - Plots are generated with matplotlib

     - However, the raw data for the plots is also output and can be migrated to other graphing softwrae options

 ### Dependencies